home / writing

 }

-Now proj myapp creates a new tmux session, navigates to your project directory, and drops you into a focused workspace.
+Now proj myapp creates a new tmux session, navigates to my project directory, and drops me into a focused workspace.
 One command for a complete context switch.

-[DICLAIMER] There is something worth mentioning.
+DISCLAIMER: There is something worth mentioning.
 And it applies to all of the things I recommend in this post and beyond.
-You’ll read all of this, and you’ll be excited to jam in a ton of features that look cool and sound useful.
+I read all of this stuff, got excited, and tried to jam in a ton of features that looked cool and sounded useful.
 However, you must have balance!
 Add too many features and you drag out shell start up time.
 The best way to never have to worry about start up time is to take the features you absolutely need, and discard the rest.
 Just because something is flashy doesn’t mean you need it.

 Essential Command Line Tools

-Now that your shell is properly configured (and your terminal is actually a usable size), it’s worth talking about the tools that will do the heavy lifting in your day-to-day life.
+Now that my shell is properly configured (and my terminal is actually a usable size), it’s worth talking about the tools that do the heavy lifting in my day-to-day life.

 find . -name "*.js" | grep -v node_modules | head -10